Ultimate Motorcycle Insurance Guide

 Example:

-1. You cause an accident because you lost control of your motorcycle, your girlfriend was a passenger, and your motorcycle hits a pedestrian.
+- You caused an accident because you lost control of your motorcycle, your girlfriend was a passenger, and your motorcycle hit a pedestrian.

 A policy with a $300,000 single limit will pay no more than $300,000 to any one person and no more than $300,000 to all persons injured in the same accident.

-2. If you have an insurance policy limit of $300,000 single limit, your girlfriend can get up to $300,000, and the pedestrian can get up to $300,000, but the maximum paid to both will be no more than $300,000, so their lawyers will have to decide how much each can get and if they can’t settle, it will be determined at a trial.
+- If you have an insurance policy limit with a single limit of $300,000, your girlfriend can get up to $300,000, and the pedestrian can get up to $300,000, but the maximum paid to both will be no more than $300,000, so their lawyers will have to decide how much each can get and if they can’t settle, it will be determined at a trial.

-Why would you need money if you are injured in a motorcycle accident?
+Why would you need money if you were injured in a motorcycle accident?

-2. You will need money to pay for medical items such as an ambulance, hospital expenses, doctor expenses, physical therapy, prescription, and nonprescription drugs, nursing services, household services;
+- You will need money to pay for medical items such as an ambulance, hospital expenses, doctor expenses, physical therapy, prescription and nonprescription drugs, nursing services, household services;

-4. You are entitled to be reimbursed for other financial hardships that will occur when you are injured in a motorcycle accident.
-For instance, you may be unable to pay your rent or mortgage and other expenses while you are out of work.
+- You are entitled to be reimbursed for other financial hardships that will occur when you are injured in a motorcycle accident.
+For instance, you may be unable to pay your rent, mortgage, and other expenses while you are out of work.

 If you are injured in a motorcycle accident, would $25,000 be enough if that’s all the negligent driver had?
 That’s why uninsured and underinsured coverage is so important.

-Uninsured Motorist coverage pays you for your pain and suffering; medical treatment; lost wages; and other related expenses if you are injured by someone who negligently caused your injuries and is not insured, or you are injured in a “hit and run” accident.
+Uninsured Motorist coverage pays you for your pain and suffering, medical treatment, lost wages, and other related expenses if you are injured by someone who negligently caused your injuries and is not insured or if you are injured in a “hit and run” accident.

 Following is an example of when SUM/Underinsured Motorist coverage will pay you if you are injured and the other vehicle contacts you or your motorcycle: